-- 1. All application for admission steps online have been completed. - 2.
-All enrollment steps online have been completed after application for admission has been approved. - 3.
-Registration fee has been paid.
+- 1. All applications for admission steps online have been completed. - 2.
+All enrollment steps online have been completed after application for admission has been approved.

-- 4. All formal paperwork has been completed and turned in, including but not limited to, certified birth certificate, physical, dental, vision forms. - 5.
-Parents have completed online Safe Environment program from Catholic Mutual. - 6.
-Parents have completed online Defensive Driving program from Catholic Mutual. - 7.
-Parishioner has completed registration with the Parish Office.
+- 3. Registration fee has been paid. - 4.
+All formal paperwork has been completed and turned in, including but not limited to, certified birth certificate, physical, dental, vision forms. - 5.
+Parents have completed an online Safe Environment program from Catholic Mutual if planning to volunteer in activities or events at the school. - 6.
+Parents have completed an online Defensive Driving program from Catholic Mutual if planning to carpool or drive students other than their own child to school activities and events. - 7.
+Parishioner has completed registration with the Parish Office. - 8.
+Transfer students and family meet with the Pastor and/or Principal prior to enrollment completion.